nazy67/managing_terraform_state_file/README.md

 Resource instance aws_instance.second_ec2 has been marked as tainted.
 ```

-After that we run `terraform init`, it will initializes terraform again and when we run terraform plan, it will show that our `second_ec2` instance will be destroyed and a new instance will be created.
+After that we run `terraform plan` it will show that our `second_ec2` instance will be destroyed and a new instance will be created.

 ```
 An execution plan has been generated and is shown below.